carpentries-incubator/logistic-regression-public-health/_episodes/02-introLogistic.md

 > B) The expected probability of being a smoker for a particular
 > value of age.
 > C) The inverse logit function.
-> D) The linear predictor for smoking given an age of 0.
+> D) The expected log odds of still smoking given an age of 0.
-> E) The expected change in the linear predictor with a one-unit
+> E) The expected change in the log odds with a one-unit
 > difference in age.
 >
 > > ## Solution